jmratcliff/Credit_Risk_Analysis/README.md

 ## Summary
 The **EasyEnsembleClassifier** algorithm is by far the most accurate machine learning model used to analyze and predict credit risk.
 It had a 92.3% balanced accuracy score.
 It also had the highest precision and sensitivity rankings of any of the other 5 models.
 Of the 101 high credit risk loans, only 7 loans were not predicted correctly.

+The BalancedRandomForestClassifier model was the next closest with a fair 78.4% accuracy but had 31 high risk loans classified as low risk as compared to the EasyEnsembleClassifier model which only had 7.

+The above analysis demonstrates the difficulty in predicting credit risk and unbalanced classifications.